loandangnt/women-clothing/README.md

 #### Final model output
 ![image](./visualization/topic_percentage.png)

 Size is a prominant issue.
-Therefore, for products being complained small/large in size, the seller should provide more precise sizing information to customers and guarantee that the products are made with appropiate size as listed.
+Therefore, for products being complained small/large in size, the seller should provide more precise sizing information to customers and guarantee that the products are made with appropriate size as listed.

 ![image](./visualization/topic_by_class_name.png)